Willfred W. Lufkin

-Willfred Weymouth Lufkin (March 10, 1879 – March 28, 1934) was a United States representative from Massachusetts.
+Willfred Weymouth Lufkin (March 10, 1879 – March 28, 1934) was an American politician who served as a United States representative from Massachusetts.

 Biography

 He was born in Essex on March 10, 1879.
 He attended public schools.
 After completing school, Lufkin was a newspaper correspondent and a private secretary to Congressman Augustus P. Gardner.
 He was a member and chairman of the Essex School Board and a member of the 1917 Massachusetts Constitutional Convention, 1917–1919.

 Lufkin married Georgia Story, daughter of Arthur and Margie Story.